Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 There are several benefits to using this learning technique.

-First, it helps you gain a complete understanding of what you're learning.
-Once you fully understand the information at hand, you are better equipped to make informed and intelligent decisions regarding the subject.
+First, it helps you completely understand what you're learning.
+Once you fully understand the information, you are better equipped to make informed and intelligent decisions.

-Taking this one step further, you can use the Feynman Technique if you are struggling with the tough subject matter, which is one of the largest obstacles to learning.
+Taking this one step further, you can use the Feynman Technique if you are struggling with a challenging subject matter, which is one of the most significant obstacles to learning.

-Using the Feynman Technique allows you to apply the concepts that you learn to real-world problems because you are able to grasp the concepts and processes of complex ideas.
+Using the Feynman Technique allows you to apply the concepts you learn to real-world problems because you can grasp the concepts and processes of complex ideas.

-Feynman’s Technique is especially beneficial for people who find writing to be a challenge.
+Feynman’s Technique is especially beneficial for people who find writing challenging.
 Feynman did not prefer to write his knowledge down on paper as many scientists do.

-Instead, he used verbal communication as the foundation for the majority of his published works.
-He preferred to dictate his books and memoirs, and the scientific papers that are credited to him were transcribed from his lectures.
+Instead, he used verbal communication as the foundation for most of his published works.
+He preferred to dictate his books and memoirs, and the scientific papers credited to him were transcribed from his lectures.

-Feynman relied heavily on verbal communication, such as when he used cartoonish diagrams to explain highly scientific principles.
+Feynman relied heavily on verbal communication, such as using cartoonish diagrams to explain highly scientific principles.

 Feynman could easily tap into complex ideas using shapes, lines, and drawings.
 This method helped him strip away the confusing language and permitted the power of storytelling to take precedence.